Why carry an IDP while driving in Iran?

 Most Important Driving Rules

-Law About Drinking and Driving?
+Law About Drinking and Driving

 Like any other Islamic country, liquors in Iran are prohibited, so expect that drinking and driving have a severe punishment in their country.
 If they suspect you of drinking, you would need to comply with a breath test, and if you failed to comply with their test, you could receive punishment under Iran's Islamic Penal code, which is 80 lashes or a lighter penalty is a ticket.
 Either way, you should never bring any alcoholic beverages or liquor chocolates inside the country if you want to have a peaceful vacation.

-In Iran, there are three kinds of speed limits, one of each type of road.
+In Iran, there are three kinds of road traffic speed limits, one of each type of road.
 Inside the city, there is a maximum of 50 km/h speed; outside the town is around 70 to 110 km/h, depending on the posted sign, and; on highways, it is 70 to 120 km/h, also depending on the posted sign.

 Knowing these speed limits can make your travels safer and trouble-free since there are plenty of speed cameras around the country's roads.
 So if you ever get pulled by the authorities, it is most likely because you are overspeeding.
+Avoid going to the police office during your trip by complying with the road traffic rules of the Islamic Republic of Iran.

 International Driver's Permit for Iran

+As part of Iran's traffic rules, you need an IDP if you plan to drive vehicles in the country.
 An International Driver's Permit for Iran or IDP is a translation of your native driver's license.
 Having an International Driver's License in Iran is a law requirement for visitors that want to rent a car inside the country.
 You can register for an International Driver's License in Iran's car rental offices or online to have a faster and easier process.
 When purchasing an IDP online, there are only four requirements that you would need to provide; these documents are:

 - A copy of your valid driver's license (front and back)